-If you are already decided to see the most acclaimed show of all time, whether you are traveling alone or with your family, in this article I explain how to get tickets at the best price to see the musical "The Lion King" on Broadway.
+If you are already decided to see the most acclaimed show of all time, whether you are traveling alone or with your family, in this article I explain how to get the best price tickets to see the musical "The Lion King" on Broadway.

 If you have a big budget and want to enjoy it from a privileged place, the maximum price for the central seats, which are the ones with the best views (and where you can almost touch Simon and Pumba), is around 400 €.

 The price also fluctuates throughout the year.
 Christmas in New York is one of the most magical times in the city, but also one of the most expensive in terms of musicals.
-The city is filled with Christmas trees, lights, carols...
-And thousands of tourists looking for its endless cultural offerings.
+The city is filled with Christmas trees, lights, carolers...
+And thousands of tourists looking for its incessant cultural offerings.

 Therefore, the price skyrockets and the minimum ticket goes up to 120-150 € in the worst seats.
 So if you are going to go on these dates, you are already late in buying your pass!

-The most important recommendation I can give you to save on "The Lion King" tickets is to buy them online and as far in advance as possible.
+The most important recommendation I can give you to save money on "The Lion King" tickets is to buy them online and as far in advance as possible.
 This is similar to booking a flight to New York.
-If there is a lot of demand and few seats left, the price of the plane will go up, while on days with few passengers, the tickets will go down.
+If there is high demand and there are few seats left, the price of the plane will go up, while on days with few passengers, the tickets will go down.
 It works exactly the same with this musical.
 In general, the closer you get to the date, the more the price goes up.

 It should also be noted that this musical inspired by the African savannah is the quintessential Broadway show.
-If you want to buy tickets at the box office it can take hours to get them and possibly only the farthest seats with the worst visibility will be available.
+If you want to buy tickets at the box office it can take hours to get them and possibly only the seats farthest away and with worse visibility.
 He who warns is not a traitor.

 What is the advantage of buying online?
 You save endless queues on Broadway, which you will appreciate, especially in winter with the cold of the Big Apple.
 This way you will only have to worry about singing "Hakuna Matata" comfortably in your seat, which you will have gotten at the best price and with much better visibility than if you had bought it at the last minute.

-3. Choose the best seats at the Minskoff Theater
+What are the best seats at the Minskoff Theater?

-Here are the two types of seats available, from the cheapest to the most expensive:
+Here are the two kinds of seats available, from the cheapest to the most expensive:

-Mezzanine: if you want some tickets at a good price this is your option.
+Mezzanine: if you want some good value tickets this is your option.
 This area is on the second floor of the theater and is cheaper than the main hall.
-However, don't worry, because the front seats also offer a great panoramic view of the stage.
+However, don't worry, because the front seats also offer a great view of the stage.

 Orchestra: on the other hand, if you want something more exclusive and live a first class experience, because as the song says "you only live once", this is your place.
 This section is located in the main hall in front of the stage and has the best views of the entire theater.